simonwep/pickr/README.md

     // Selector or element which will be replaced with the actual color-picker.
     // Can be a HTMLElement.
     el: '.color-picker',

+    // Nested scrolling is currently not supported and as this would be really sophisticated to add this
+    // it's easier to set this to true which will hide pickr if the user scrolls the area behind it.
+    closeOnScroll: false,

     // Custom class wich gets added to the pickr-app.
 Can be used to apply custom styles.
     appClass: 'custom-class',